SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 The first Given statement in the scenario needs to initialize the calculator with the first of the two numbers defined in the scenario (50).
 To implement the code:

-1. Open CalculatorSteps.cs if it is not already open.
+1. Open CalculatorStepDefinitions.cs if it is not already open.
    The value defined in the scenario is passed as a parameter in the automation code’s associated function, e.g.:

     ![Initial Given Step](../_static/images/InitialGivenStep.png)